impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-1-content.md

 This test covers [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L77){:target="_blank" rel="noopener"}, as well as [this one](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L83){:target="_blank" rel="noopener"}.

-We specify `bash` as the shell type for `rbenv-init` and run it.
+We specify Bash as the shell type for `rbenv-init` and run it.
 Importantly, when running `run rbenv-init bash`, we leave out the `-` argument.

 Doing so means that we end up inside the `if` code of [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L46){:target="_blank" rel="noopener"}.
 The purpose of this `if` block is to tell the user how to enable shell integration, i.e.: